Shakshi-das/Voting-system-website-based-on-face-recognition/README.md

 ### Authentication

-* `POST /register-voter/`: Register a new voter with facial data.
+* `POST /register-html/`: Register a new voter with facial data.
-* `POST /authenticate-voter/`: Authenticate a voter using facial recognition.
+* `POST /login-html/`: Authenticate a voter using facial recognition.
+* `POST /index-html/`: Home page of the site

 ### Voting

 * `GET /candidates/`: Retrieve the list of candidates.
-* `POST /vote/`: Cast a vote for a candidate.
+* `POST /vote/`: Cast a vote for a verified user.

 ### Admin

-* `GET /admin/results/`: View election results.
+* `GET /admin/vote_results/`: View election results.
 * `GET /admin/voters/`: View registered voters.

 ---